How to HubL: Add Dynamic Dates and Times to Automated Emails

 {% endif %}

 If weekday isn't the weekday we want though we'll then move into our else statement where we'll run through a for loop.
 Since are accepted weekday will be within the next 6 days we'll run the for loop through a range of 1 to 6 to find the nearest day from our date that matches our accepted_weekday.
-In the for loop we'll create a next_weekday variable to set the future weekday using from our loop.
+In the for loop we'll create a next_weekday variable to set the future weekday using x from our loop.
 Then we'll check if next_weekday matches our accepted_weekday and, if it does, we'll output that day as our formatted date.

 {% set date = local_dt|plus_time(2, 'weeks') %}